Alluxio/alluxio/docs/en/Architecture-DataFlow.md

 metadata operations and with workers to read and write data that is stored in Alluxio.
 Alluxio supports a native filesystem API in Java and bindings in multiple languages including REST, Go, and Python.
-Alluxio also supports APIs that are compatible with HDFS API and Amazon S3 API.
+Alluxio also supports APIs that are compatible with the HDFS API and the Amazon S3 API.

 Note that Alluxio clients never directly access the under storage systems.
 Data is transmitted through Alluxio workers.